Sundwalltanner/Rust-Nonogram/README.md

     * Edit Keybindings - Tells the user what the current keybindings are and allows them to rebind actions to different keys.
     * Quit - Exit the game.
 * Adapt locations and sizes of everything to window size.
 Right now everything is static.
+* Leaderboards and better stat tracking.
+Currently, there's no real incentive to complete a board quickly.
+Wins aren't kept track of either, so despite save data being saved, a user doesn't no how many board completions they have in total.
+This would be easy enough to add, but I haven't figured out a place to make this stat available to look at.
+This might look nice in a "stats" section in the proposed pause menu I have above.
 * Potentially look into generating only unique goal states?
 This didn't end up being a huge issue, because of the method I'm using to generate the goal state.
 It will be easy enough to compare the current state to the goal state for win conditions.
 But it might be worthwhile to look into an algorithm for generating nonogram puzzles with unique goal states, as mine currently has the ability to produce a goal state that can be reached by more than one method.
-* Tests, better comments, make Rust happy, make Clippy happy, etc...
+* Tests, better comments, better documentation, make Rust happy, make Clippy happy, etc...
 There's always stuff to work on...

 ### Other future goals
 These are significantly less likely to be reached by the due date of this project: